RafaFT/100-days-of-code/r1-log.md

 * Wrote a few more test cases for the class TestDailyWorkdayIndicesExpander.
 * Created and wrote tests for the TestDailyThreeFieldIndicesExpander class.

+### R1D15 - 2019/05/30
+* Added support from year 2001 to 2011 to the workdays.csv file from [financial_indices project](https://github.com/RafaFT/financial_indices).
+* New file means broken classes and tests.
+Also updated the unittest test cases there were broken by the extra workdays.